-A study of the optimization of investment and operational costs of an underground gas storage is presented at the end of the paper.
-The obtained result shows that the optimization enables 34.44% of savings in investment costs when compared to the primal design obtained by the classical method.
-The optimal solution also enables the rock mass strength stability and the system's safety.
+A study of the optimization of investment and operational costs of underground gas storages is presented at the end of the paper.
+The optimization enables 34% of savings in investment costs when compared to the design obtained by the classical method.
+The optimal solution also enables the rock strength stability and the system's safety.
+The suitable rock mass was selected.